For 10 years after I launched Jotform, we tracked just two numbers:

 We conducted 20 or 30 of these tests per day.
 We hired people to watch the videos and report back to our tiny team.
 Then, we applied what we learned and made changes, both big and small.

-.
+Your customers always have opinions.
 Ask about their experiences, watch how they use your products or services, and listen closely.
 There’s so much to learn.